adamsilver/maintainablecss.com-jekyll/_chapters/05-conventions.md

 No. You can write `.searchResults p` if you want to.
 And sometimes you may have to, if for example you're using markdown.
 But beware that if you nest a module which contains a `p` it will inherit the styles and need overriding.

+Also, remember that it is hard to find if/where styles are used or not if you're creating css selectors as the one defined above, which is not good for maintainability.

+However, it seems righteous to only give class name to elements that are actually styled.

 ## Why must I prefix the module name?

 Good question.
 Here's some HTML without a prefix: